BlueSillyDragon/AquaOS/README.md

 ## How to Build and Run AquaOS

-> [!NOTE]
-> AquaOS currently only has a basic bootloader done.
-> So no kernel yet, sorry

-> [!WARNING]
-> AquaOS will build on Windows (using WSL), however I can't guarantee this will always work (Why're you using Windows for OSDev anyways?)

 ### Step 1: Clone repository

 If you don't already have the source code, you'll have to clone it using the following commands: